trampgeek/moodle-qtype_coderunner/changehistory.md

 ### 18 January 2020.
 3.7.5+.

+ * Bug fix: Show differences button was not being rendered correctly as a button in Moodle 3.8.
  * Bug fix: In graphUI, self-links, i.e. edges that start and end at the same node, could not be labelled.
  * Require latest version of qbehaviour_adaptive_adapted_for_coderunner